Gwildor/Pyromancer/README.md

 * Ability to process raw lines through custom commands
 * Figure out how to do translation of messages through the `Match.msg` function.
 * Add timers
-* Make a module of settings (like Django), with settings for each installed package prioritized based on place in packages setting (not like Django).
 * Add a command module which keeps track of channels joined and users in them which other commands can use.
 * Redo commands loading so you can use `commands.py` for custom commands instead of a mandatory `commands` directory.
 * Redo package loading so you just have to specify the package name and it loads the commands and any future things like settings.